erikeldridge/erikeldridge.github.com/_posts/2017-09-25-team-efficiency.md

 ## Solution

+Tldr: we should be able to do our work more efficiently in the office than out of it.

 ### Product ownership

 Product management collects, aggregates and channels customer feedback to engineering.

-Product prioritizes feature work and works with engineering to delegate ownership, which enables engineering to allocate resources efficiently.
+Product prioritizes feature work and coordinates with engineering to delegate ownership, which enables engineering to allocate resources efficiently.

 ### Systems-level thinking